vicapow/heylewis.com/docs/bio.markdown

 In 2011 the University of Leeds gave me a scholarship to get a one-year MA in Transport Economics, because I'd made an animated series about congestion pricing.
 My MA dissertation was about specifying income in discrete choice models.

 Now I'm getting my MS/PhD in Transportation Engineering at UC Berkeley.
+My advisor is Carlos Daganzo and my research is about bottlenecks and the Macroscopic Fundamental Diagram.